 No rack is necessary to achieve a perfectly steamed lobster.
-If your market packed seaweed in your box, this can be used as a natural rack in the bottom of the pot.
+If your market packed seaweed in your box, this can be used as a natural rack at the bottom of the pot.
 First, fill a large pot with two inches of water.
 Add salt or use the seaweed for natural sea saltiness.
 Load the seaweed into the shallow water, and then bring it to a vigorous boil.
 If you don't have seaweed, simply bring your water to a boil.
 Once the water is boiling, place your lobsters on top of the seaweed or directly into the water (the bottom lobsters may boil a little, but rotating them halfway through avoids any watering down of the meat).
 Cover the pot and steam 1-pound lobsters for 10 minutes, 1 1/2-pound lobsters for 15 minutes, and 2-pound lobsters for 20 minutes.

 Loading Lobsters into the Pot

 Potting the lobsters can be tricky for first-time lobster cooks.
 Simply grab your lobster around the back of its abdomen, just behind its front claws.
 Don't worry, the lobster's claws are banded to prevent it from pinching you.
 The lobster may flap its tail upon being handled, but this just means you've got a lively one.
 Gently maneuver the lobster into the pot.
-They like to splay their legs, claws, and tail, spread eagle-style, so use the edge of the pot to guide the claws and tail, placing each lobster carefully on top one another.
+They like to splay their legs, claws, and tail, so use the edge of the pot to guide the claws and tail, placing each lobster carefully on top of one another.

 Serve the lobster hot, warm, or chilled on an outdoor table with plenty of room for each guest to pick out their meat and make a mess.